mapbender/mapbender-documentation/en/book/directory_structure.rst

 vendor
 ******************************
 * directory where all the Bundles which are used from Symfony are found.
-The Resources are used by Symfony using the Autoloading.
+Resources are used by Symfony using the Autoloading.

 tranlations